Professional practice

 Judge in respect of the United Kingdom, European Court of Human Rights, since September 2016 (term expires September 2025)

-• Participated in ca 880 reported judgments, advisory opinions and decisions (Grand Chamber, Chamber and Committee) covering a vast range of subject areas from historic injustices, the legality of military activities outside Europe, armed conflict (Russia/Ukraine, Russia/Georgia and Armenia/Azerbaijan), questions of parliamentary immunity, the legality of covert interception/intelligence operations and constitutional, regulatory and tax law to the application of the ECHR to climate change and to international (sports) arbitration, criminal law and procedure, international child abduction, family law, immigration, mental health and modern slavery;
+- Participated in more than 900 reported judgments, advisory opinions and decisions (Grand Chamber, Chamber and Committee) covering a vast range of national legal systems and subject areas from banking resolution, regulatory and tax law, VAT, bioethics, historic injustices, the legality of military activities outside Europe, armed conflict (Russia/Ukraine, Russia/Georgia and Armenia/Azerbaijan), immunities (parliamentary, diplomatic and international organisational) and the legality of covert interception/intelligence operations as well as bulk data interception, to the application of the ECHR to climate change and to international (sports) arbitration, criminal law and procedure, international child abduction, family law, immigration, mental health and modern slavery;

-• Wrote Separate (Dissenting and/or Concurring) Opinions in ca 35 important Grand Chamber or Chamber cases
+- Wrote Separate Opinions in ca 42 important Grand Chamber or Chamber cases

 Barrister, Essex Court Chambers, London, 1993 to 2016 (Q.C. in 2011)